Traffic third-party creatives

 - Paste the tags from a third-party ad server into the Code snippet field.

-- If DFP recognizes your creative, click Insert macros and DFP will automatically insert the appropriate macros into your code snippet.
+If DFP recognizes your creative as coming from a recognized rich content vendor, click Insert macros and DFP will automatically insert the appropriate macros into your code snippet.

 - If DFP doesn't recognize your creative, place your cursor within the code snippet where a macro should be placed, then click the corresponding button to insert the macro.